dynamsoft-docs/document-normalizer-docs/parameters/reference/region-predetection-modes.md

 ### RPM_GENERAL_GRAY_CONTRAST

-Detects region using the general algorithm based on gray contrast.
-This mode has the following arguments for further customizing.
+Detects the ROI using the general algorithm based on gray contrast.
+This mode has the following arguments for further customization.

 - [ImageParameterName](#imageparametername)
 - [MinImageDimension](#minimagedimension)